TelenorFrontend/swagger-ui/README.md

 ```

 ## Modifying

+To set up a development environment, clone this repo and fetch the dist folder from [SwaggerUi](https://github.com/swagger-api/swagger-ui).
+It should contain everything needed to preview your changes.
+Modify the `dist/index.html` from [SwaggerUi](https://github.com/swagger-api/swagger-ui) as described in **How to use** and open it in a browser of your choice.

 To modify the layout, the react components can be found in `src/docs-preset` folder after cloning and installing the dependencies.
 The sccs can be found in `style`.
 After making your changes, run the following command to pack the preset and stylesheet.